KaikeWesleyReis/ePuck-navigation-control/README.md

 *PS*: To works correctly, is necessary to start with the light sensors in a white field.

 ### Test Environment
-Here you can see the environment here the navigation system was created:
+Here you can see the environment where was developed the navigation system:
 ![env](https://user-images.githubusercontent.com/32513366/52373421-be922380-2a41-11e9-82a9-4f038d66fd5f.PNG)

 ### Obstacles Type, Start Point and End Point